-Program Outcomes Plan - FY 2022 Results October 2021 thru September 2022 % Accomplished Emergency Response Four resiliency hubs for the community.
-Replace / add Locations for 4 resiliency hubs have been identified.
+Program Outcomes Plan - FY 2022 Results October 2021 thru September 2022 % Accomplished Locations for 4 resiliency hubs have been identified.
+Emorgonov • Four resiliency hubs for the community.
 Public outreach and marketing plan for resiliency hubs was completed in August.
-4 generators are anticipated to be purchased in 75% Response generators to 14 Fire Stations.
-October 2022 with delivery by early 2023.
+Emergency Response • Replace / add generators to 14 Fire Stations. • 4 generators are anticipated to be purchased in October 2022 with delivery by early 2023.
 The City will be renting 4 generators until the order is received.
+75% • 14 generators for Fire Stations were ordered in June.

 Program Outcomes Results % Plan - FY 2023 October 2022 thru September 2023 Accomplished Emergency Response Install generators at Fire Stations to provide emergency power supply during power disruptions for critical functionalities and to prevent delays to emergency services to the community.
 Installation design contracts for the 13 Fire Stations, 1 service building, and 4 community resiliency hubs have been completed.
-All Generators have been delivered and are now pending installation.
+All generators have been delivered and are now pending installation.
 50%

-Program Outcomes Results % Plan - FY 2024 October 2023 thru December 2023 Accomplished Emergency Response Install generators to provide emergency power supply during power disruptions for critical functionalities and to prevent delays to emergency services to the community.
-Installations of 4 generators at resiliency hubs have been completed.
-Installations of generators at 14 Fire Stations are anticipated to be complete in April 2024.
-75%
+Program Outcomes Results % Plan - FY 2024 October 2023 thru March 2024 Accomplished Emergency Response Install generators to provide emergency power supply during power disruptions for critical functionalities and to prevent delays to emergency services to the community.
+Installation of 4 generators at resiliency hubs is complete.
+Installation of 3 Fire Stations generators is complete.
+The remaining 11 will be installed by September 2024.
+80%